Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 In France, you can follow:
 - [Manon CARBONNEL](https://www.linkedin.com/in/manon-carbonnel/) and [Marjorie AUBERT](https://www.linkedin.com/in/marjorie-aubert-full-stack-developer/) who both share their experience with Mob Programming during talks.
-- [Hadrien MENS-PELLEN](https://www.linkedin.com/in/hadrien-mens-pellen-39071231/).
-I'm still looking for his "Mob Programming: Is it worth it?" talk replay
+- [Hadrien MENS-PELLEN](https://www.linkedin.com/in/hadrien-mens-pellen-39071231/) -> We are still looking for your "Mob Programming: Is it worth it?" talk replay 😏

 ## How Mob Programming helps YOU?